guildai/guild.ai/pages/index.md

 <p class="highlight" markdown="1">

-Guild AI brings systematic control to ML so you can improve your models faster and avoid costly mistakes.
+Guild AI brings systematic control to ML so you can improve your models faster and avoid mistakes.
 It encourages engineering best practices for automation, measurement and governance.
 Use it to control and optimize all stages of your ML pipeline from data preparation to training to deployment.